Vinnie1254/DDAFNet/README.md

 Random cropping, horizontal flipping, and normalization are used for data augmentation.
 The training objective consists of a content reconstruction loss and a frequency-domain consistency loss.

-Please check the training scripts for detailed paths, checkpoints, and hyperparameter settings.